TristanMenzinger/OpenLidar/README.md

 # NRWOpenLidarViewer
-An interactive web visualisation of NRW Lidar data (that was provided by the Open NRW initiative).
-Part of my Bachelors Thesis, I thought this'd be fun for everyone to see.
-All data is provided under the [dl-de/by-2.0](https://www.govdata.de/dl-de/by-2-0) license by [Land NRW (2019)](https://open.nrw) and can be found on the [Opengeodata.NRW](https://www.opengeodata.nrw.de/produkte/geobasis/dom/dom1l/index.html) Platform
+An interactive web visualisation of open source NRW LiDAR data.
+Part of my bachelors thesis, I thought this'd be fun for everyone to see.
+All data is provided under the [dl-de/by-2.0](https://www.govdata.de/dl-de/by-2-0) license by [Land NRW (2019)](https://open.nrw) and can be found on the [Opengeodata.NRW](https://www.opengeodata.nrw.de/produkte/) Platform.

 ## What's there to see?
-Visit https://lidar.menzinger.io and type in your address to have a look at the LiDAR Data.
-Or take a make a 3D visit to Cologne, Dortmund, Düsseldorf or Essen.
+Visit https://lidar.menzinger.io and type in your address to have a look at the colored LiDAR data.
+Or take a 3D visit to Cologne, Dortmund, Düsseldorf or Essen.

 ## Website
 Visualized using threejs.
 The data is hosted on Backblaze B2 in California - all closer options would probably bankrupt me pretty soon ;)